hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 ## Infrastructure Provisioning

-The recommended way to deploy PTFE is through use of a Terraform configuration that defines the required resources, their references to other resources, and dependencies.
+The recommended way to deploy Terraform Enterprise is through use of a Terraform configuration that defines the required resources, their references to other resources, and dependencies.